tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/镜像/制作 Linux 镜像_intl_en.md

 <span id="Useplatform"></span>
 ::: Using\sa\splatform\stool\sto\sexport\san\simage
-For more information on how to use the image export tools of virtualization platforms, such as VMWare vCenter Convert and Citrix XenConvert, see the document for the respective platform.
+For more information on how to use the image export tools of virtualization platforms, such as VMWare vCenter Converter and Citrix XenConvert, see the document for the respective platform.
 <dx-alert infotype="explain">
 Tencent Cloud’s service migration supports images in qcow2, vhd, raw, and vmdk formats.
 </dx-alert>